 - 1. Each investment manager shall have full investment discretion regarding market timing and security selection. - 2.
 Any investment manager shall immediately notify management in writing of any material changes in its investment strategy, ownership, organizational structure, financial condition or senior personnel. - 3.
 Separate account investment managers should be prepared to meet with the University at least annually. - 4.
 Securities transactions should be entered into based on best execution, which normally means best realized price. - 5.
 There shall be no investments in non-marketable securities. - 6.
 Any investment manager's investment grade fixed income portfolio must have a weighted average credit rating of AA-/Aa- or better by Standard & Poor's, Fitch's or Moody's rating services.
 Also, no investment grade fixed income manager shall purchase a security rated below investment grade (BBB-/Baa-). - 7.
 If any security held in an investment manager's portfolio becomes an unauthorized investment subsequent to purchase, the investment manager must immediately notify University management and the investment consultant and submit a written analysis of the security to the appropriate oversight committee providing a recommendation for holding or disposing of such security. - 8.
-The total exposure to any individual issuer shall not exceed five percent of any investment manager's portfolio, at aggregate cost value, except for securities issued by the U.S. Government (and its agencies). - 9.
-Securities are to be diversified both as to sectors and industries as well as to number of holdings with no more than 30 percent of the portfolio at the time of purchase invested in securities of corporations in any one industry.
+The total exposure to any individual issuer shall not exceed 5% of any investment manager's portfolio, at aggregate cost value, except for securities issued by the U.S. Government (and its agencies). - 9.
+Securities are to be diversified both as to sectors and industries as well as to number of holdings with no more than 30% of the portfolio at the time of purchase invested in securities of corporations in any one industry.
 Also, concentrating in industries or companies all of which are sensitive to a single economic or political event or investment idea should be avoided. - 10.
 With respect to maturity and duration, "maturity" shall mean the time from valuation date to the date of expected repayment of principal.
 "Duration" shall mean the present value weighted average time to full recovery of principal and interest payments, and also shall mean Macauley's duration adjusted for implied options.
-Investment managers shall make these estimations for all issues, particularly self-amortizing issues. - a) The duration of any intermediate-term fixed income portfolio shall be between three years and five years.
-The maturity of individual fixed income issues shall be restricted to 10 years.
+Investment managers shall make these estimations for all issues, particularly self-amortizing issues.

-b) The duration of any short-term fixed income portfolio shall be between one year and three years.
-The maturity of individual fixed income issues shall be restricted to 10 years unless self-amortizing in which case the average life is to be five years or less.
+- a) The duration of any intermediate-term fixed income portfolio shall be between 3 years and 5 years. - b) The duration of any short-term fixed income portfolio shall be between 1 year and 3 years.